Robert Nickelsberg/Getty Images

 Hero Images/Getty Images

-If you rely on interest from certificates of deposit for income, you're probably not too happy with the Fed keeping interest rates at rock bottom.
+If you rely on interest from certificates of deposit for income, you're probably not happy that the Fed kept interest rates at rock bottom for so long.

 "Retirees want to live on the interest on their CDs," Reese says.
 "The Fed determines whether they can do that or not."